 The amount of water you want to boil, its temperature, your kettle’s wattage and efficiency, are some of the many factors that impact how much energy electric kettles consume.

-As a result, when working out how much energy electric kettles use, many people reference electric kettle maximum ratings or simply use Npower’s statement that notes: it takes 3 minutes to boil 1.5 litres of water (i.e. what an average kettle holds), which results in approximately 0.1 kWh of electricity consumed.
+As a result, when working out how much energy electric kettles use, many people reference electric kettle maximum ratings or simply use a note by a now closed UK utility company (npower), which states that: it takes 3 minutes to boil 1.5 litres of water (i.e. what an average kettle holds), which results in approximately 0.1 kWh of electricity consumed.

 They recorded actual electrical kettle consumption levels from various households, with varying occupancy levels.
 As a result, we can take behavior into account to give us a more accurate estimation of how much power electric kettles consume: